| Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022

 n 90 Day Period (after processing Form 830435)

 The "90 Day Period" is the maximum "grace period" allotted by 761 IAC, Chapter 27 for a contractor to submit final contract documentation and still accrue interest on retainage.
 Time starts the first calendar day following the District Construction Engineer's signature on Form 830435.
 Assessment of days will not be suspended for any reason.
-However, if the 90th day occurs on a Sunday or legal holiday, the contractor will be given to the close of business the following day.
+However, if the 90th day occurs on a weekend or legal holiday, the contractor will be given to the close of business the following day.

 NOTE: It is a contractor's responsibility to provide all necessary contract documentation.
 However, the project engineer is responsible for timely notification of missing or unacceptable documentation.
 Both parties are jointly responsible to conclude contracts in a timely manner.